 The ACO has recorded for the world's top labels, including EMI, Sony, Chandos, Hyperion and BIS.
-Recent recordings have won three consecutive ARIA Awards, and documentaries featuring the ACO have been shown on television worldwide and won awards at film festivals on four continents.
+The Orchestra's recordings have won ARIA Awards, and documentaries featuring the ACO have been shown on television worldwide and won awards at film festivals on four continents.